 Additionally, once the threat has been deterred, continuing after the perpetrator is no longer acceptable.
 Immediately upon the perpetrators retreat you must stop or risk assault charges.

-Another situation warranting self-defense is when you have legitimate reason to fear for your well-being, even if the threat was not actually real.
+Another situation warranting self-defense is when you have a legitimate reason to fear for your well-being, even if the threat was not actually real.
 However, you will be tasked with providing evidence to support that any person in the same situation would’ve also reacted in fear for their well-being.

-Furthermore, in order to be considered self-defense the reaction must be proportional to the threat.
-Simply put, you may react to deadly force with deadly force, or a punch for a punch, but if you employ deadly force on someone who merely pushed you, the incident will not be considered self-defense.
+Furthermore, in order to be considered self-defense, the reaction must be proportional to the threat.
+Simply put, you may react to deadly force with deadly force or a punch for a punch, but if you employ deadly force on someone who merely pushed you, the incident will not be considered self-defense.